Adelaide Survivors Abreast

 The organisation was founded by two young melanoma patients, Daniel Belcher and the late Brent Grace, and officially launched on 6th July 2006.
 The purpose of Melanoma Patients Australia is to support, connect and advocate for Australians affected by melanoma and works towards its prevention.

-My health for life is a lifestyle program we have developed with State Government funding and are delivering across Queensland.
-Collectively, we have a wealth of expertise and experience delivering successful health programs.
-We offer a new perspective that could help you achieve some of your health goals – be they big or small.
+My health for life is a lifestyle program developed with State Government funding, available across Queensland.
+Gaining a new perspective could help you achieve some of your health goals – be they big or small.

 The Myeloma Foundation of Australia provides information and support to people affected by myeloma.